-For you thoughts and point-of-views (or anything in between for what matters), we have envisioned the design of the Journal – a more fancy way of naming the blog with light and balanced archive and single posts pages, consistent with the rest of the site.
+For your thoughts and point-of-views (or anything in between for what matters), we have envisioned the design of the Journal – a more fancy way of naming the blog.
+It features a light and balanced archive and single posts pages, consistent with the rest of the site.

-The archives (main archive, search, category, tags, dates, etc) feature a carefully balanced masonry posts grid with all the elements needed to get your visitors engaged.
+The archives (main archive, search, category, tags, dates, etc.) feature a carefully balanced masonry posts grid with all the elements needed to engage your visitors.
 It is all about blending beautiful typography with nice visuals.

-The single post pages are quite conservative in layout (main content and right sidebar in addition to the all present left sidebar) allowing you to focus on composing your well-thought posts with images, quotes, and others.
-We’ve tried to strip away all that would focus attention elsewhere than on your content, without losing functionality of course.
+The single post pages are quite conservative in layout (main content and right sidebar in addition to the all-present left sidebar), allowing you to focus on composing your well-thought posts with images, quotes, and others.
+We’ve tried to strip away all that would focus attention elsewhere than on your content, without losing the functionality, of course.

 What?!
 No homepage template?!
 Yep.
 We felt that it would be a shame to deliver you a fixed homepage view when you have so many to choose from.

 Why not make the Galleries or the Projects archive pages your home page and surprise your viewers with your work.
-Or would you rather let words speak first?
-We believe the blog main archive would be a suitable candidate with its masonry magic.
+Or would you instead let words speak first?
+We believe the blog’s main archive would be a suitable candidate with its masonry magic.
 Still searching?
-Why not make a custom page using some carefully written text, some interesting visuals, and some shortcode magic (see our PixCodes plugin).
+Why not make a custom page using some carefully written text, some exciting visuals, and some shortcode magic (see our PixCodes plugin).